milesroberts-123/slim-sweep-cnn/README.md

 - [ ] re-write neural network as a function with hyperparameters

 - [ ] add a table of hyperparameters combinations to test for neural network

-- [ ] ~calculate realized selection coefficient for each gene (due to sampling error, the actual selection coefficient in a gene might not be the same as the distribution it was drawn from)~